circleci/circleci-docs/src-api/source/includes/_artifacts.md

 } ]
 ```

+Returns an array of artifacts produced by a given build.
+Request Type: `GET`

 ### Notes

 * the value of path is relative to the project root (the working_directory)
 * pretty_path returns the same value as path.
 It is included in the response for backwards compatibility

 ## Download an artifact file